smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

           terminationGracePeriodSeconds: 30
     ```

-9. Select **Create** to initiate the deployment.
+9. Click on **Add** to initiate the deployment.
 This can take a few minutes after which you will see the deployment listed.

    ![Service is showing as unhealthy](media/2021-03-25-17-05-36.png "Service is showing as unhealthy")